 What matters is not some arbitrary target for any given year.
 What matters is the path we choose to get there.
 This is a prime example of the communications failure over climate change.
 Non-scientists don’t bother to learn the basic principles of climate science, and scientists completely fail to get the most important ideas across in a way that helps people make good judgements about strategy.

 The key problem in climate change is not the actual emissions in any given year.
 It’s the cumulative emissions over time.
 The carbon we emit by burning fossil fuels doesn’t magically disappear.
 About half is absorbed by the oceans (making them more acidic).
 The rest cycles back and forth between the atmosphere and the biosphere, for centuries.
 And there is also tremendous lag in the system.
 The ocean warms up very slowly, so it take decades for the Earth to reach a new equilibrium temperature once concentrations in the atmosphere stabilize.
-This means even if we could turn off emissions today, the earth would keep warming for decades, and wouldn’t cool off again for centuries.
+This means even if we could immediately stop adding CO2 to the atmosphere today, the earth would keep warming for decades, and wouldn’t cool off again for centuries.
 It’s going to be tough adapting to the warming we’re already committed to.
 For every additional year that we fail to get emissions under control we compound the problem.